Athletic Training, Health

 Previously we spoke of vasopneumatic or compressive devices.
 Specifically I talked about two products that are currently being offered on the market which are commonly used in sports medicine, rehabilitation, and in recovery stations.

 Another product that is commonly referred to when it comes to recovery is what is called a percussion gun.
-This is probably one of the devices that's the most well-known when it comes to recovery.
+This is probably one of the most well-known devices when it comes to recovery.
 It seems like no matter what event you go to, what competition you attend, everywhere you look someone is using a percussion gun.
-This is typically a handheld device that when held against the skin provides percussion to that tissue at varying speeds and force.
+This is typically a handheld device that, when held against the skin, provides percussion to that tissue at varying speeds and force.
 One of the first questions I always get from an athlete or a patient is whether or not these devices truly work.

 For me, as a clinician, these devices have been a game changer especially when dealing with delayed onset muscle soreness, soft tissue tightness or soft tissue injuries.
 As a clinician the percussion gun was a device that I used with the majority of my patients.

-Not only would the athlete report a decrease in soreness and tightness but you could objectively measure significant increases in range of motion following the use have a percussion gun along with manual techniques.
+Not only would the athlete report a decrease in soreness and tightness, but you could objectively measure significant increases in range of motion following the use of a percussion gun along with manual techniques.

 The mechanism by which these devices work is yet to be fully understood.
 Although there is a tremendous amount of research that is being performed in this area.
 The research does indicate that when these devices are used that you not only see a significant decrease in delayed onset muscle soreness but there is also an improvement in range of motion and a decrease in point tenderness with trigger points.